integrandio/lucidmq/README.md

 ## What is LucidMQ

 LucidMQ is a streaming platform that focuses on providing low configuration and low operation overhead along with speed.
 It enables the creation of stream or queue based applications by providing a rock solid foundation and simple API's.
-Spend less time worring about operating your streaming platform cluster and spend more time building your real time applications.
+It is made up of multiple modules that are each documented in their own subdirectory.

 ### Repo Structure